 A blood test would provide a more accurate depiction of a person’s blood alcohol concentration, whether he or she is male or female; however, a law enforcement officer would need to justify a warrant to the judge to receive a warrant to solicit a blood sample.

 You might be surprised to learn about all the different ways a DUI can affect your life when you face a DUI charge.
 Don’t wait to contact a qualified lawyer in West Palm Beach to tackle the charge; the sooner you work with a lawyer, the more he can do to help your case, including the possibility of blocking inaccurate evidence from being used against you.
-Find out how attorney Brian P. Gabriel of The Law Office of Gabriel & Gabriel can fight your DUI charge by calling 562-622-5575 or completing our contact form.
+Find out how attorney Brian P. Gabriel of The Law Office of Gabriel & Gabriel can fight your DUI charge by calling 562-622-5575 or completing a contact form.

 For more than 30 years, Brian P. Gabriel has staunchly defended alcohol charges in and around West Palm Beach.
 From challenging breath test results to DUI stops, there are many factors that may negatively impact your case.
-Our goal at The Law Office of Gabriel & Gabriel is to help you reduce or eliminate your charge so that you can move on with your life.
+The goal at The Law Office of Gabriel & Gabriel is to help you reduce or eliminate your charge so that you can move on with your life.
 Protect your freedoms and privileges with representation from a reputable firm like ours.